 If you want a standard blog that looks like every other website out there, then sure, maybe give those hosts a try with standard templates.
 If you want to learn skills that not only help you create a website for you to display whatever you want and express yourself but also help you expand your skillset that could be used for jobs, projects, or a hobby all on its own, then let's keep going!

 Webhosts have been around for a long time, and because of this, we've generally figured out who the better ones are (spoiler: the ones that have been around for a long time).
-The good news is, depending on the webhost, you might not even have to buy a domain to start, which is perfect for getting started.
-Many free webhosts offer an included subdomain and some paid webhosts offer an included domain, so you will have a URL ready to go that you can begin linking.
+The good news is, depending on the webhost, you might not even have to buy a domain to start coding, which is perfect for a beginner.
+Many free webhosts offer an included subdomain and some paid webhosts offer an included domain, so you will have a URL ready to go that you can begin linking and sharing.

 💡 More might be listed on the 32-Bit Cafe's Resource List.